NOMANKIND/OSL-Specular-To-IOR/README.md

 # Specular-To-IOR
-An OSL plugin that convert Specular to IOR for offline renderer such as V-Ray
+This an simple OSL plugin that can convert Specular map to IOR map which used in offline renderer ( V-Ray, etc.).